gellati/numeral-conversion-api/README.md

     curl -X GET 'http://localhost:8080/api/conversion?source=decimal&target=roman&number=6'

-If the request succeeds, the server will return an answer and 200 OK in the header.
+If the request succeeds, the server will return an answer in JSON format and 200 OK in the header.

+Example output:

+    {
+    "sourceNumeralSystem": "decimal",
+    "sourceNumber": "6",
+    "targetNumeralSystem": "roman",
+    "targetNumber": "VI"
+    }

+A POST request can be made to the same url, giving a response with the same information.
+The POST request should have `Content-Type: application/json` and the request parameters in the body.

+Example of a POST request body:

+    {"source":"decimal","number":"6","target":"roman"}

 The return message contains the following information